NEUIR/Uncode/README.md

 #### Evaluation Tools
 - For the **GSM8K** and **GPQA** datasets, we use `lm-eval` for evaluation.
-- For the remaining datasets, we use a custom evaluation script.
-Please refer to `scripts/eval.py` for more details.
+- For the remaining datasets, please refer to `scripts/eval.py` for more details.

 #### Consistency Note
 All methods are evaluated using the same set of evaluation scripts (including both `lm-eval` and our custom script) to ensure consistent assessment.